-CHICAGO: Victory Gardens Theater has announced its 2018-19 season, featuring five productions.
+CHICAGO: Victory Gardens Theater has announced the lineup for its 2019-20 season, featuring five productions.

 Founded in 1974, Victory Gardens produces contemporary American plays and musicals.

 Support American Theatre: a just and thriving theatre ecology begins with information for all.
 Please join us in this mission by making a donation to our publisher, Theatre Communications Group.
 When you support American Theatre magazine and TCG, you support a long legacy of quality nonprofit arts journalism.
 Click here to make your fully tax-deductible donation today!